yututi/google-auth-api/README.md

-# Youtube Data API cliend for web
+# Youtube Data API client for web
-WIP
+WIP.

+This module is *reinventing the wheel*.
+You can find a better API.

 ## Prep work
 1. [Create your OAuth2.0 Client ID](https://console.cloud.google.com/apis/credentials)